namePlayer/smishing-blocklist/README.md

+> Previously known as "dhl-scamlist"

-# Stop DHL Malware now!
+# Stop Smishig Malware now!

-Contribute by using the Links in [infectedlinks.md](https://github.com/namePlayer/dhl-scamlist/blob/main/infectedlinks.md)
+Contribute by using the Links in [infectedlinks.md](https://github.com/namePlayer/shmishing-blocklist/blob/main/infectedlinks.md)

 These Links will be reported to the domain providers or webspace providers.